linc/nitro-porter/README.md

 ## Getting Started

-Nitro Porter can run via the web browser or the command line.
+Nitro Porter runs via the command line.
 For the installation steps, see the [user guide](https://nitroporter.org/guide).

 ## Contribute